borntofrappe/fullstack-d3/README.md

 ## 06 - Map

-_Please note:_ geographical visualizations are a substantial topic, and one in which I still lack familiarity.
-In light of this, the notes for the chapter are likely to be more detailed than previous ones.

-The goal is to plot a chloropleth map, highlighting the population growth by applying a different color on the different countries.
+The goal is to plot a choropleth map, highlighting the population growth by applying a different color on the different countries.

 ### GeoJSON

-For geographical visualization, GeoJSON provides the necessary syntax to draw a map.
+geoJSON refers to the syntax necessary to draw a map.
 For the project, the syntax is obtained as follows:

 - download a shapefile from [Natural Earth Data](https://www.naturalearthdata.com/).
 An `.shp` file provides an alternative format to represent geographic data